A Warm Welcome from the Wakumelo Family!

 A chronic pain/fatigue “fibromyalgia” diagnosis at age 22 from doctors who recommended daily nervous system and pain medications for me was the big wake up call.
 It was time for me to see what my other options were.
 I knew I was way too young to have that kind of life and that there had to be another way to be well.

 I started to do some more research and seek out second opinions from other doctors.
-I found that there are many doctors who actually do recommend simply eating real food, exercising and properly caring for your body as the first steps to being well!
+I found that there are many doctors who actually do recommend simply eating a plant rich diet of real food, exercising and properly caring for your body as the first steps to being well!
 I had no idea that I felt as bad as I did UNTIL I changed my diet and lifestyle and saw how good I felt with the new change!

 My journey to wellness ended up being a little different than I thought it would be.
 That being said-I DO NOT RECOMMEND YOU DO IT THIS WAY-please, please, please only go about making this kind of change in your diet with the help and advice of a trained medical and nutrition professional.